mohamedsadiq/mohamedsadiq/README.md

 ### Hi there 👋

 ###
-Hi this is Mohamed Sadiq, a product designer, I help clients to build a successful digital products, freelancer 🌱 I’m currently learning ...
+Hi this is Mohamed Sadiq, a product designer, I help clients to build a successful digital products, <br>
+ 🌱 I’m currently learning ...
 React js

  📫 How to reach me: ...